 - many monuments were smashed and pieces were thrown quite a distance,

 - even headstones recently re-pinned were thrown off their pins,

-We have now experienced well over 1,000 quakes in Christchurch and although they are now few and far between, they will probably be a part of our life for many years to come.
+We have now experienced well over 11,000 quakes in Christchurch and although they are now few and far between, they will probably be a part of our life for many years to come.
 We continue to inspect for any new damage but it is very time consuming with the technology available to us and time is short for us as volunteers with the other activities we are engaged in.
 You can hear a CCC statement on cemetery damage here.

-- damage needs to be photographed,
+- damage continues to be photographed,

-© The Friends of Linwood Cemetery Charitable Trust
+© Friends of Linwood Cemetery Charitable Trust